-We might think that throughout the years, anti-Semitism and the anti-Semitic acts around the world have decreased.
-However, it is the opposite.
-In July 2018, it was reported that there are more than 100 anti-Semitic incidents happening in the UK every month.
-These incidents included hate mail, abuse, social media posts and graffiti drawings.
-Some of these acts happened in schools, and some of them happened in London and Manchester, cities which are considered to have the highest Jewish population.
+If we go back in time, to the Holocaust, my grandmother hid her family in a house in Greece to escape from German soldiers.
+The rest of her family members were murdered in concentration camps.
+We might think that throughout the years, Anti-Semitism and the anti-Semitic acts around the world have decreased.
+However, in July 2018, it was reported by The Independent that more than 100 anti-Semitic incidents are happening in the UK every month.
+These incidents include hate mail, abuse, social media posts and graffiti drawings.
+Some of these acts happened in schools, some of them occurred in London and Manchester, cities considered to have the highest Jewish population.

-27 January is Holocaust Memorial Day.
-It is the day where we remember the lives we lost during the Holocaust, it is also the day when the Auschwitz concentration camps were liberated in 1945.
-Each year, on this day, people show their support by saying that they remember what happened.
-You do not need to give long speeches, or talk about the history of Holocaust.
+UEA failing to honour the death of millions of Jewish people highlights potential ignorance of those unaffected by anti-semitism, and encourages me to fight for it’s recognition.
+You do not need to give long speeches or talk about the history of the Holocaust.
+You don’t need to be Jewish to remember.
 You don’t need to have a family member that lost their lives in the concentration camps.
-You don’t even need to be Jewish to remember this day.
 Just talking about it, understanding the importance of it and remembering is enough.
-Because once you start to forget history, there is a higher chance that it is going to repeat itself.
+Because once you start to forget what happened, there is a higher chance for that history to repeat itself.